igsr/1000Genomes_data_indexes/data_collections/hgsv_sv_discovery/README_sv_discovery.md

 7. SUBMISSION ID, This is the ENA submission id for the file.
 8. SUBMISSION DATE, This is the date on which the file was submitted.
 9. SAMPLE ID, This is the ENA sample identifier for the file.
-10. SAMPLE NAME, This is the coriell sample name for the file.
+10. SAMPLE NAME, This is the Coriell sample name for the file.
 11. POPULATION, This is the population of the sample.
-For a full list of populations please see.
+For a full list of populations please see http://www.internationalgenome.org/data-portal/population.
 12. EXPERIMENT ID, This is the ENA experiment accession for the file.
 13. INSTRUMENT PLATFORM, This is the sequencing platform the sample was sequenced using.
-14. INSTRUMENT MODEL, THis is the model of sequencing machine used.
+14. INSTRUMENT MODEL, This is the model of sequencing machine used.
 15. LIBRARY NAME, This is the submitter library name.
 16. RUN NAME, This is the submission run name.
 17. LIBRARY LAYOUT, This is the submitter library layout.